 Glenbard charges the AP exam fee through the registration process in the summer, along with the other student fees.
 The AP exam is \$95 each; AP Seminar & AP Research exams are \$143 each.
 Our School Board has made the investment to pay for the cost of the first AP exam for every student, so families will only be responsible for paying the AP exam fee for their student's additional exams each year.
-Families will have the opportunity to 'opt out' of the exam and fee by October 14, 2021 or February 14, 2022 for 2nd semester only AP courses.
+Families will have the opportunity to 'opt out' of the exam and fee by November 15, 2023 or March 15, 2024 2nd semester only AP courses.
 After the dates, families will be responsible for a \$40 unused/canceled exam fee.
 More information regarding the AP courses and exams can be located in the "Parents" section of our website under "AP Testing".
-If you are in need of financial assistance for AP Exam Fees, please contact your building APSS.
+If you are in need of financial assistance for AP Exam Fees, please contact your building API.